MicrosoftDocs/OfficeDocs-MicrosoftSearch/MicrosoftSearch/servicenow-knowledge-connector.md

 Redirect URL | A required callback URL that the authorization server redirects to. | https://gcs.office.com/v1.0/admin/oauth/callback
 Logo URL | A URL that contains the image for the application logo. | NA Active | Select the check box to make the application registry active. | Set to active Refresh token lifespan | The number of seconds that a refresh token is valid.
-By default, refresh tokens expire in 100 days (8,640,000 seconds). | 31,536,000 (1 year)
+By default, refresh tokens expire in 100 days (8,640,000 seconds). | 31,536,000 (one year)
 Access token lifespan | The number of seconds that an access token is valid. | 43,200 (12 hours)

 Enter the client id and client secret to connect to your instance.
 After connecting, use a ServiceNow account credential to authenticate permission to crawl.
 The account should at least have **knowledge** role.
 Refer to the table in the beginning of [step 3: connection settings](#step-3-connection-settings) for providing read access to more ServiceNow table records and index user criteria permissions.